Swedish carmaker Saab at dead end without GM support

 "A country, a government ... can stick it out in an entirely different manner, because it's knowledge they want to develop, because they believe it is in the interest of the country long-term," Skold said.
 "Turkey could be one such scenario."

-Skold said there was a chance GM would agree to license its technology in a market where it is not already present.
+Skold said there was a chance GM would agree to licence its technology in a market where it is not already present.

 But without GM on board, Theodor Gilissen Bankiers analyst Tom Muller thinks a deal would be uneconomical for any party.